amcolash/cs559/Train2014/TrainFiles/README.md

 No real major changes were made to the starting code.
 I kept most of my functions inside of the TrainView.cpp file as I am not too familiar with OOP and c++.

-For the random terrain generation, I toggle the checkboard floor or terrain based on the fltk widget.
+For the random terrain generation, I toggle the checkboard floor or terrain base on the fltk widget.

 -------------------------------------------------------------------------------